stffrdhrn/stffrdhrn.github.io/_drafts/or1k_marocchino_data_flows.md

 ## Pipeline Controls

-The marocchino has two modules for coordinating pipeline stage transfer.
+The marocchino has two modules for coordinating pipeline stage data propogation.
 The control unit and the order manager.

-### Control Unit Signals
+### Control Unit

 The Control unit of the CPU is in charge of watching over the pipeline stages and signalling when operations can transfer from one stage to the next.
 The marocchino does this with a series of pipeline advance (`padv_*`) signals.
-In generals for the best efficiency all `padv_*` wires should be high at all time allowing instructions to progress on every clock cycle.
+In general for the best efficiency all `padv_*` wires should be high at all times allowing instructions to progress on every clock cycle.
+But as we will see in reality, this is difficult to acheive due to pipeline stall scenarios like cache misses and branch predition misses.
 The `padv_*` signals include:

 *Fetch*
 The `padv_fetch_o` signal instructs the instruction fetch unit to progress.
 Internally the fetch unit has 3 stages.
+Goes high when

 *Decode*
-The `padv_dcod_o` signal instructs the instruction decode unit to output decodeded ops
+The `padv_dcod_o` signal instructs the instruction decode unit to output decodeded ops The decode unit is one stage, if `padv_dcod_o` is high, it will decode the instruction input every cycle.
+Goes high when

 *Dynamic Scheduling*
 `padv_exec_o` – to order manager, enqueues the decode ops into the Order Control